 The specifics vary and I'd like to take a moment to suss out the key ideas behind my original conception, how it contrasts with the more limited objectives above, and why any of these is likely a great idea for America.

 It was a bit scant on the details.
 Generally-speaking, I'm a big fan of endowments (coming from the nearly half-decade I spent working with Non-Profits in Academia in my prior years).
-Essentially, instead of burning through some budget or payout granted on arbitrarily determined but consistent schedule (annual budget, fiscal year, etc.), an institution instead raises money (or socks it away) and lets the investments grow.
+Essentially, instead of burning through some budget or payout granted on an arbitrarily determined but consistent schedule (annual budget, fiscal year, etc.), an institution instead raises money (or socks it away) and lets the investments grow.
 The investments become substantial enough that they can pay for services/goods in perpetuity (on top of the annual budget or what have you).
 In time, a prudent org can amass such a fortune that they can do outlandish things like go tuition free.

 Rough analogies here (for those who like analogies):